 If you’re worried about this being a “mid life crisis,” then check out David’s article Why You Should Have A Mid-Life Crisis.

-So, quit being an old fogey and start your movement towards success and popularity.
+So, quit being an old fogey and start your movement towards enjoying life and being more attractive.
 If you’re a younger guy and are losing your edge, then get it back.
 Don’t age gracefully.
 Age successfully.